Your overall presentation depends on your introduction.

 Develop a Sense of Belonging

-First, create a sense of belonging among your audience.
+Create a sense of belonging among your audience.

 Let these be the takeaways to your main points.
 Intimidating the audience with an austere environment will only push them farther away from you.